 Do the authorities support the development of country’s nightlife?

-When did you become interested in music and start playing?
+When did you become interested in music?

 Do you write music?

 I have completed 15–20 tracks, but, honestly, I do it only when I have inspiration.
 It’s going well, but you need to sit with tracks and spend time working on them, and more than anything I like DJing.
 The time that I could spend writing tracks I spend looking for records.
 I understand that a careers are to be built in a certain way, but the most important thing is to be honest with yourself.
 If I would want to compose tracks, I would do it, there are opportunities.

 Recently, Fact Magazine has published an article saying that it really doesn’t matter which media to play from, be it vinyl or laptop.
 Do you agree with it?

 Software has its own sound and it’s not always good, and you don’t have these problems with records or flash drives, Pioneer perfectly recreates the audio files.
 Although I prefer vinyl, I always keep a flash drive with a few dozen tracks, mine and of other producers.
 I should digitize all my records, though.
 If something happens to the bag, at least I could keep my files.

 Do you have a large collection of records?